openshift/enhancements/enhancements/machine-config/manage-boot-images.md

 A roll back can be done by opting out the `MachineSet`, this will trigger the MSC to restore the MachineSet to "factory" values by using the annotations mentioned above.
 This is an important mitigation in case things go wrong(invalid bootimage references, incorrect patching... etc).

-__UPI__

-For UPI, the proposal is to create platform specific documentation based on our implementation of the the above work.
-If this feature is opted in on a UPI install, it is necessary to warn(degrade or some other way) the cluster admin to indicate that this functionally is essentially a no-op in the absence of machinesets.

 ### Workflow Description